cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/discovery.md

 > *"I just don't think they'd have time to read this, so why should I spend time writing it?"*

 ## Justice seeking

 Justice seekers want the criminals caught; they look for "hands in cuffs".
 They might want their money recovered, but they really want justice done.
 They collect and submit evidence about the crime and are sometimes disappointed when no investigation proceeds.

 > *"Get [my report] in quick so we can get the guy in cuffs."*

+# Why people don't report cybercrime

+## Feeling embarrassed, ashamed, at fault

+## Not knowing what the options are for reporting

+## Being disappointed or intimidated by law enforcement in the past